Ukraine: Leléka wins Vidbir 2026 with "Ridnym"

 The jury consisted of five members:

-In typical national final style, we see a group of wonderful interval acts take to the stage.
+In typical national final style, we saw a group of wonderful interval acts take the stage.

-It starts off with an energetic performance from Satoshi with "Viva, Moldova!", the Moldovan entry for Eurovision 2026.
+It started off with an energetic performance from Satoshi with "Viva, Moldova!," the Moldovan entry for Eurovision 2026.

-Next, the most recent three Junior Eurovision acts for Ukraine performing snippets of their entries:
+Next, the three most recent Junior Eurovision acts for Ukraine performed snippets of their entries:

-Tvorchi (Eurovision 2023) take the stage next to perform their Vidbir 2020 song "Bonfire", while Zlata Ognevich followed up with her song "One Day".
+Tvorchi (Eurovision 2023) took the stage next to perform their Vidbir 2020 song "Bonfire," while Zlata Ognevich followed up with her song "One Day."

-Leléka will wave Ukraine's flag in Vienna at Eurovision 2026 during Semi Final 2, and looks to continue Ukraine's 100% qualification streak to the Grand Final.
+Leléka will wave Ukraine's flag in Vienna at Eurovision 2026 during Semi-final 2, and looks to continue Ukraine's 100% qualification streak for the Grand Final.

 Leléka

-She would receive three degrees, first a Bachelor's in Performing Arts/Acting from Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.
-Her final two degrees come from Hochschule für Musik Carl Maria von Weber in Dresden, Germany where she would obtain a Bachelor's in Jazz Vocals, and a Master's in Composition.
+She has received three degrees, first a Bachelor's in Performing Arts/Acting from Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.
+Her final two degrees come from Hochschule für Musik Carl Maria von Weber in Dresden, Germany where she obtained a Bachelor's in Jazz Vocals, and a Master's in Composition.

-2016 see's the formation of Leléka, a four person folk jazz band based in Berlin alongside Robert Wienröder, Thomas Kolarczyk, and Jakob Hegner.
+2016 saw the formation of Leléka, a four person folk jazz band based in Berlin, alongside Robert Wienröder, Thomas Kolarczyk, and Jakob Hegner.
 Much success has been seen from winning awards to receiving praise, and creating music that is impactful.

-In 2024, Korniikova would launch Donbasgrl, a solo art-pop and electronic music project.
-Donbasgrl would be selected for Eurosonic Noorderslag (ESNS) in 2025, while headlining the Green Futures stage at the Glastonbury Festival within the same month.
+In 2024, Korniikova launched Donbasgrl, a solo art-pop and electronic music project.
+Donbasgrl was selected for Eurosonic Noorderslag (ESNS) in 2025, while headlining the Green Futures stage at the Glastonbury Festival within the same month.

 Vidbir 2026